marco-willi/camera-trap-classifier/README.md

 To use this code following pre-requisites must be met:

 1. Camera trap images (jpeg / jpg / png /bmp) with labels
-2. Server with graphics processing units (GPUs) for model training (e.g. AWS account, supercomputing institute)
+2. Computer with GPUs for model training (e.g. AWS account, supercomputing institute)
 3. Some Unix knowledge

 ## Installation

 The code has been implemented in Python (https://www.python.org) and is based on TensorFlow (https://www.tensorflow.org), a graph-computing software commonly used to implement machine learning models.
 The installation is relatively easy but can be tricky if an installation with GPU support on a server is required.
-We recommend using Docker on a GPU instance of a cloud provider (see below).
+We recommend using Docker on a GPU instance of a cloud provider ([AWS example](docs/Docker_GPU.md)).

 ### Installation from GitHub